 Self-custody lacks redundancy and creates a single point of failure

-Millions of cryptocurrency holders have graduated from buying their first coins on an exchange to now storing them on a Ledger or Trezor.
+Millions of cryptocurrency holders have graduated from buying their first coins on an exchange to now securing them with a Trezor or Ledger.
 This increases the transparency and control they have over their funds and eliminates many of the risks of using exchanges or centralized custodians.

 But a single hardware wallet is a single point of failure.
 Even if you keep wallet words as a backup, there are many situations where losing or compromising your hardware wallet means losing your funds.
 Most worryingly, attackers who know you self-custody don’t need to hack a sophisticated exchange; they just need to hack you or threaten the safety of you or your loved ones.
 Very few people are capable of securing large amounts of physical gold by themselves — why should millions of people attempt to secure digital gold on their own?